Lamb On The Spit for Easter

 To help make it as easy as possible for you to cook a lamb on a spit this Easter, we've put together a "How To Cook a Lamb on a Spit" instructional video which breaks down each step for you to easily follow.

-For another receipt how to Cook a Traditional Greek Whole Lamb on a Spit, click here.
+Check our recipe How to Cook a Traditional Greek Whole Lamb on a Spit.

 If you're still not confident in cooking a whole lamb on the spit, there are many other ways you could cook lamb on a spit this Easter: